 The diversity in physical and cognitive abilities among seniors poses another challenge.
 Not all seniors have the same mobility, vision, or hearing capabilities, especially in the age range of 65-80.

 VR systems need to be designed with these differences in mind, accommodating visual and auditory challenges and avoiding interference with existing aids like hearing devices.
-For seniors with dementia, overly realistic VR experiences might lead to confusion or hallucination.
+For people with dementia, overly realistic senior VR entertainment experiences might lead to confusion or hallucination.

 Cybersickness